-- The New Delhi International Arbitration Centre Bill, 2018 was introduced in Lok Sabha by the Minister of State for Law and Justice, Mr. P.P.
-Chaudhary on January 5, 2018 to establish an autonomous and independent institution for better management of arbitration in India.
+- The New Delhi International Arbitration Centre Bill, 2019 was introduced in Lok Sabha by the Minister of Law and Justice, Mr. Ravi Shankar Prasad on July 3, 2019.
+It seeks to establish an autonomous and independent institution for better management of arbitration in India.
+The provisions of the Bill will be effective from March 2, 2019.
 Key features of the Bill include:

 - New Delhi International Arbitration Centre (NDIAC): The Bill seeks to provide for the establishment of the NDIAC to conduct arbitration, mediation, and conciliation proceedings.
 The Bill declares the NDIAC as an institution of national importance.